 The reversibility is even more obvious in the migration experiments.
 The dependence of the speed, i.e. dynamics, of the motility on the H2O/D2O ratio was tested by recording the single cell motion and underlying velocities of cells as described above.
 However, during the measurements, cells were subjected to a sudden medium exchange after 31 h.
 After this time, the cells had reached their rather stable motility and we tested whether D2O treated cells recover from their retarded motion and slowed down dynamics (Figure 5c, d).
-Changing the medium during the experiment has the inherent advantage that the same cells can be compared before and after the medium exchange.
+Changing the medium during the experiment has the inherent advantage that the same cells can be compared before and after the medium exchange, but also renders the experiments challenging.
 As illustrated in Figure 5, H2O cultured cells moved faster than D2O treated cells.
 After the media exchange from D2O to H2O, cells sped up remarkably.
-In the case of 45% D2O → H2O cells reached comparable velocities as cells treated only with H2O within less than a day.
+In the case of 45% D2O → H2O, cells reached comparable velocities as cells treated only with H2O within less than a day.
 After the switch 70% D2O → H2O, the effect was more drastic and cells apparently needed a certain time to adapt to the new conditions and started to move faster after several hours.
-The media exchange from H2O to D2O cells shows their effect much slower for 45% and immediately for 70% as confirmed by Fig 2 and Fig 4.
+The medium exchange from H2O to 70% D2O led to an immediate and persistent velocity reduction.
+When changing from H2O to the lower D2O content of 45%, the effect was less pronounced than for 70%.
+As shown in Figure 5c, sometimes even no consistent trend was visible.
+These experiments require a medium exchange while observing the cells, which renders these experiments rather difficult to conduct and multiple curves cannot be readily averaged.
+Nevertheless, our experiments show a clear trend that D2O induced effects are reversible and especially that the switch from D2O to H2O works consistently.
 Although D2O has a severe effect on the cellular motility machinery, our findings emphasize that the induced changes are reversible in agreement with the observed time-D2O-concentration superposition and that they supposedly originate from the inherently stronger hydrogen bonds of D2O.
 Upon removal of D2O, this effect is no longer a factor and cells display their normal mechanical and dynamical characteristics.
 The observed collapse of the deformation curves by solely rescaling the time axis requires that the cells slow down reversible.
-Those thermodynamic reversible changes do practically not exist in an active non-equilibrium system.
-The combination with the fluorescence pictures of the unchanged architecture of the actin cytoskeleton illustrates that cells seem not to actively respond to the solvent change.
-The actin cytoskeleton is directly changed through altered protein solvent interactions, which are - in contrast to our findings - usually lethal.
+Those thermodynamic reversible changes do practically not exist in an active non-equilibrium system, but since we found no morphological changes it seems that cells do not to actively respond to these solvent change.
+The actin cytoskeleton is directly influenced through altered protein solvent interactions, which are - in contrast to our findings - usually lethal.
 Processes are solely slowed down similarly to the effect of an increased viscosity in TTS induced by a decreased temperature.
 Similar to a lower temperature, D2O puts cells reversibly into slow motion.